 • Claims are filed to the State Board of workers compensation.
 Once you file your claim, you should receive a decision within the first few weeks.
 In the event your claim is denied, you have the right to file an appeal.

 • You have the legal right to represent yourself in court, but your employer will likely be represented at an appeal hearing by a lawyer.
-As such, you may benefit from retaining a lawyer to represent your claim with your full legal rights intact.
+As such, you may benefit from retaining a Georgia injury lawyer to represent your claim with your full legal rights intact.

 Why You’ll Benefit From Legal Representation